Asthma: Symptoms, Causes and Natural Support Strategies

 Focus on Deep Breathing:

-Improving your posture, seeing a high quality chiropractor and optimizing your breathing patterns is highly recommended.
+Improving your posture, seeing a high-quality chiropractor and optimizing your breathing patterns is highly recommended.
 Taking time to slow down your breathing and take long-deep breaths for a few minutes every hour will help reduce the sympathetic, fight or flight part of the nervous system.

-The better we breathe, the better we will heal and the more blood flow we will get and the better our immune and inflammatory health will be.
+The better we breathe, the better we will heal and the more blood flow we will get, and the better our immune and inflammatory health will be.
 Follow these tips here to improve your breathing patterns.

 Reduce Stress:

-Reducing stress is a critical for reducing inflammation and improving respiratory health.
-Most people with asthma notice a significant worsening of symptoms when they are under a lot of stress.
 I recommend that you reduce stressors from your life as much as possible.
 Turn off the news, and only look at it once a day or a few times a week for a specific period.
 Reduce your social media use and time on the internet.

 Avoid people and situations that bring you down.
 Surround yourself with loving and uplifting people.
 Engage in uplifting and relaxation-promoting activities.
 Read, try some arts and crafts, play cards or board games, sing, and dance.